toddllm/klaviyo-reporting-poc/docs/git_workflow.md

 1. Reviewers should check that the PR implements all requirements listed in the PR plan
 2. Verify that all validation steps have been completed successfully
 3. Check that the code follows project standards
+4. Ensure that tests have been written for all new functionality
+5. Run the tests to verify they pass
+6. Create tests if the PR lacks adequate test coverage
-4. Approve the PR when all requirements are met
+7. Approve the PR when all requirements are met

 ### Merging a Pull Request